nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---

-TutHub is a **desktop app for NUS School of Computing professors who have to keep track of hundreds of teaching assistant/tutor profiles and monitor their performance and track records but have little time to spare for tedious administrative work.
-It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

+## 1. Introduction
+Hi Prof, welcome to the User Guide for **Tuthub**, a Command Line Interface (CLI) App that will help you find your next batch of teaching assistants (TA)!

+TutHub is a desktop app for NUS professors who wish to choose their next batch of teaching assistants/tutors based on their past performance and track records but have little time to spare for tedious administrative work.
+If you can type fast, Tuthub helps you find the best TAs faster than traditional Graphical User Interface (GUI) apps.

-## Quick start
+## 2. Quick start

 1. Ensure you have Java `11` or above installed in your Computer.